Antonyjin/Crypto-Reconciliation-Platform/README.md

 - **REST/gRPC APIs** - Modern service architecture
 - **Web dashboard** - Visual interface for monitoring and analysis

-This is the type of infrastructure used by companies like Cryptio, Bitwave, and Cointracker for crypto accounting and compliance.

 ## 🏗️ Architecture

 ### Core Components